Welcome

 She lives, works and creates in a seasonal and cyclic way and sees no separation between creative practice and life.

-Past collaborations and workshops are listed in CV.
+Past events, workshops and collaborations are listed in CV.

 Writing